Comparing Wellforce IT and CompuCom for SMB and mid-market buyers

 Wellforce IT

-Wellforce IT serves roughly 100 organizations across DC, NoVA, MD, and the Triangle.
-Built around a named vITM and bundled vCIO, with a first-class AI Practice.
-The right shape for organizations of 25 to 500 people: nonprofits, associations, law firms, private clubs, mid-market services businesses.
+We serve roughly 100 organizations across DC, NoVA, MD, and the Triangle.
+Built around a named IT manager and a built-in strategist, with a real AI practice.
+The right shape for 25 to 500 person nonprofits, associations, law firms, private clubs, and mid-market firms.

 CompuCom

-CompuCom is a large enterprise managed service provider with a long history in end-user services, global service desk operations, and field services.
-Built for Fortune 1000 buyers with large device fleets, multi-region operations, and complex transformation programs.
-Typically 1,000+ employee organizations.
+CompuCom is a large enterprise MSP with a long history in end-user services, global service desk operations, and field services.
+Built for Fortune 1000 buyers with large device fleets, multi-region operations, and complex programs.
+Usually 1,000+ employee organizations.

-The dimensions that change the decision when you are comparing a boutique partnership to an enterprise MSP.
+The points that change the call when you compare a small partner to an enterprise MSP.

 Wellforce IT

-Single per-user fee for the IT Partnership ($150–$250 per user per month, scope-dependent).
-Add-ons priced separately.
-Bands published — you can compare numbers without a sales call.
+One per-user fee for the partnership ($150 to $250 per user per month, by scope).
+Add-ons priced on their own.
+Bands are published, so you can compare numbers without a sales call.

 CompuCom

-Custom enterprise contracts built around device fleet, end-user services, and field operations.
-Pricing typically requires sales engagement and is structured for high-volume environments.
+Custom enterprise contracts built around device fleets, end-user services, and field operations.
+You need a sales engagement to get a number, and it is shaped for high-volume setups.

 The honest takeaway

-CompuCom prices for Fortune 1000 buying patterns.
-Wellforce prices for the way a 25–500-person organization actually scopes a contract.
+CompuCom prices for Fortune 1000 buying.
+We price for the way a 25 to 500 person org actually scopes a contract.

 Wellforce IT

-Dedicated, named vITM in every Complete IT Partnership.
-They own your environment, run a recurring rhythm with leadership, and report monthly with real metrics.
+A named IT manager in every partnership.
+They own your setup, meet with leaders on a set rhythm, and report monthly with real numbers.

 CompuCom

-Account management built around larger client teams, with named program managers on enterprise contracts.
-The model is engineered for scale — pooled engineers, standardized runbooks.
+Account management built for larger teams, with named program managers on enterprise deals.
+The model is engineered for scale: shared engineers, standard runbooks.

 The honest takeaway

-A 50-person nonprofit talking to a CompuCom service desk is different from a 50-person nonprofit talking to a vITM who has been on their environment for 18 months.
-The named-human model is structurally hard to retrofit.
+A 50-person nonprofit talking to a global service desk is not the same as one talking to an IT manager who has known their setup for 18 months.
+The named-human model is hard to retrofit.

 Wellforce IT